krateoplatformops/finops-operator-scraper/README.md

 # FinOps Operator Scraper
 This repository is part of the wider exporting architecture for the Krateo Composable FinOps and manages the creation of the scrapers reading the FOCUS cost reports from the Prometheus Exporters.

-For an in-depth look at the architecture and how to configure all the components, download the summary document [here](https://github.com/krateoplatformops/finops-operator-exporter/resources/Krateo_Composable_FinOps___Full.pdf).

 ## Summary
 1. [Overview](#overview)
 2. [Architecture](#architecture)